Include TREZOR support (Bitcoin hardware wallet)

 OK, sorry I missed that comment (too bad the ticket's description is still stating wrong facts).
 I wonder if we should include these packages, or simply document that one can easily use the Additional Software Packages feature to install them.
 As a first iteration, I'd rather see the latter happen for the Tails 2.x (Jessie) series: I'm worried that we include these 3 packages now, and then in 6 months they can't be installed as-is on Jessie and then we have to maintain backports, which would make this bonus feature much more costly to maintain than I would like.
 And for Tails 3.x (Stretch) we can include these 3 packages directly into Tails.
 Thoughts?

-#13 Updated by stick almost 3 years ago
+#13 Updated by stick about 3 years ago

 I think the only change needed is the following: